 23. Kick back and take in the artistic atmosphere

 The Audubon Park Garden District is a stylish suburb known for its hip shopping area, coffee shops, beer bars and bakeries.
 You can stop here to relax, shop and admire its residential streets lined with well-maintained 1920s and mid-century homes.

 Take in art from local and international artists at the City Arts Factory, the largest collective of art galleries in Downtown Orlando.
 Exhibitions are rotated monthly and there’s free admission Tuesdays to Saturdays.

-Gray Line Orlando takes you on tours of the city, wherever you want to go.
-If you’re in the mood for all things space, you can take a Kennedy Space Center tour, or if you want to explore Orlando, there are plenty of tours to suit your needs.
+Gray Line Orlando takes you on tours in and around the city.
+If you’re in the mood for all things space, you can take a Kennedy Space Center tour on the east coast, or if you want to explore Orlando, there are plenty of tours to suit your needs.
 Prices and timings vary depending on which tour you want to take.

-One of Orlando’s most beautiful and popular gardens, the Harry P. Leu Gardens are home to an amazing 50-acre botanical oasis.
+Orlando’s most beautiful and popular gardens, the Harry P. Leu Gardens are home to an amazing 50-acre botanical oasis.
 You can bring the family to enjoy picnics, movie nights and story time sessions among the stunning seasonal blooms.
-The gardens are open daily from 9am to 5pm.
+The gardens are open daily.

-If you want to be at one with nature and fancy a hike, visit the Tibet-Butler Nature Preserve in Windermere.
+If you fancy a hike, visit the Tibet-Butler Nature Preserve in Windermere.
 The park is a big, beautiful nature center that offers you a wilderness sanctuary away from the hustle and bustle of Orlando.
-The walks are gentle, which means you can bring your kids too!
+The walks are lovely and gentle, perfect for the whole family.